 The COVID-19 outbreak has left a lot of people immobilized at home as the virus continues to infect more and more people each day.
-In the United States alone, more than 80,000 people have been infected with it and the current death count has reached more than 5,000 people.
+The virus infected 80,000 in the US.
+The current death count has reached more than 5,000 people.
 As the COVID-19 has become a pandemic, more and more people are wondering what the virus is and why it is so deadly.

 Access to the right information is extremely important to keep ourselves educated about the virus.
 It’s the only way we can be aware of its presence and protect ourselves from contracting it.
-Myths and false facts not only mislead people, but it can also create an unnecessary panic to the community.
+Myths and false facts not only mislead people but can also create unnecessary panic in the community.

 COVID-19 or Coronavirus disease 2019 is caused by a virus belonging to the Coronavirus family.
-All known variants can cause upper respiratory tract illnesses such as a mild cold and in some cases, severe pneumonia.
+All known variants can cause upper respiratory tract illnesses such as mild cold and in some cases, severe pneumonia.
 The virus is common in both humans and animals.
-It is termed “novel” because its nature hasn’t been described to humans before.
+We call it “novel” as it’s new to us humans.
 There are many types of Coronaviruses.

 You Can Get it Anywhere

-Initial reports regarding the Coronavirus have stated that the virus strives and is transmitted more rapidly in places with colder climates and are inactivated or killed in hot and humid areas.
+Initial reports regarding the Coronavirus have stated that the virus thrives and is transmitted more rapidly in colder climates.
+It is inactivated or killed in hot and humid areas.
 However, research has recently found that the Coronavirus can be transmitted in all areas – regardless of the climate.
-People with a known travel history in countries or areas with reported COVID-19 should do self-quarantine at home for 14 days to eliminate the risk of spreading the disease.
+People with a known travel history in countries or areas with reported COVID-19 should self-quarantine for 14 days.
+Thus eliminating the risk of spreading the disease.

-Based on the gathered data released by the researchers, the virus is spread from person to person through respiratory droplets, like what happens with a common cold.
-When a person coughs or sneezes, they could expectorate droplets on to a surface.
+The virus is spreading from person to person.
+This happens through respiratory droplets, like what happens with a common cold.
+When a person coughs or sneezes, they could expectorate droplets onto a surface.
 Once a person touches the infected area and touches their face, the virus infects another person.